-Travel assistance will not be offered to pupils who attend independent schools, except in the case of an independent special school named in a pupil's Education Health and Care Plan if this is the school as recommended by Blackpool Council.
-If a parent prefers a school or college that is further away than recommended by Blackpool Council parents will be expected to pay travel costs themselves.
+Travel Transport Assistance will not be offered to pupils who attend independent schools, except in the case of an independent special school named in a pupil's Education Health and Care Plan if this is the school as recommended by Blackpool Council.
+If a parent prefers a school or college that is further away than recommended by Blackpool Council parents will be expected to pay transport costs themselves.

 In the case of children moving into the area, the availability of places at the time of application will be considered.

-Travel Assistance may only be provided to pupils who move home during their final year at primary school (Year 6) or in their final two years of secondary school (Years 10 or 11), subject to the specified walking distances.
+Travel Transport Assistance may only be provided to pupils who move home during their final year at primary school (Year 6) or in their final two years of secondary school (Years 10 or 11) subject to the specified walking distances.

-When moving house, a family must take into consideration whether places are available at schools closer to their new address; it is Blackpool Council's policy that travel assistance will not be provided as a result of the families 'personal' choice of residence.
+When moving house a family must take into consideration whether places are available at schools closer to their new address; it is Blackpool Council's policy that travel transport assistance will not be provided as a result of the families 'personal' choice of residence.

-Where a pupil of compulsory school age in a year group other than Year 6, 10 or 11 who is eligible for free school travel changes address, their entitlement to travel assistance will be reassessed and a new application form will be required.
+Where a pupil of compulsory school age in a year group other than Year 6, 10 or 11 who is eligible for free school transport changes address, their transport entitlement will be reassessed and a new application form will be required.

-Blackpool Council will provide travel assistance to children who live within the specified walking distance, but where the nature of the route is such that a child cannot reasonably be expected to walk safely, accompanied as necessary.
+Blackpool Council will provide travel transport assistance to children who live within the specified walking distance but where the nature of the route is such that a child cannot reasonably be expected to walk safely, accompanied as necessary.